CHASE: Suspect surrenders after leading police on pursuit through LA

-LOS ANGELES (KABC) -- A possible shooting suspect led police on a chase through West Los Angeles before surrendering in Gardena Thursday evening.
+LOS ANGELES (KABC) -- A possible shooting suspect led police on a chase through West Los Angeles before surrendering in the West Athens neighborhood Thursday evening.

 AIR7 HD was over the chase at about 8:20 p.m. as the suspect was driving at a moderate speed on the 405 Freeway.